-While the majority of our students are prepared for college and careers, we need to increase the percentage of students who enroll and succeed in courses needed for A-G completion.
-We also need to ensure that students are aware of CTE pathway options.
+While we continue to experience growth in this area, we need continue to increase the percentage of students who enroll and succeed in courses needed for A-G completion and CTE courses/pathways.

-Metric/Indicator Baseline/Actual Outcome Expected Outcome Increase A-G completers by 2% 2017-2018 63% of total 12th grade enrollment 2020-2021 was 76.8%; we are aiming for 80% in 202120-22 Increase CTE pathway completers by 2% 2018-2019 21.1% of total 12th grade enrollment completed a pathway 2020-2021 was 30.4%; we are aiming for 32.5% in 2021-2022
+Metric/Indicator Baseline/Actual Outcome Expected Outcome Increase A-G completers by 2% 2017-2018 63% of total 12th grade enrollment We met our goal with 76.2% of 2021 graduating students completing A-G requirements.
+Our goal is to improve to over 80% of students meeting A-G requirements.
+Increase CTE pathway completers by 2% 2018-2019 21.1% of total 12th grade enrollment completed a pathway and 2020 increased to 30.4% We met our goal of 32.1% of 2021 graduating students completing a pathway.
+Our goal is for greater than 35% of students completing a CTE pathway.